Allergy Season Alert: How to Soothe Seasonal Itching and Sneezing in Pets

 For pets who have more sensitive skin, hypoallergenic shampoo for dogs can help soothe irritated skin without triggering further reactions.
 For a longer lasting relief, try a vet-recommended dog shampoo for itchy skin.

 The natural reaction of dogs and cats is to lick or scratch at the itchy spot which can lead to the skin becoming even more irritated.
 Itch relieving shampoos and sprays can help your pet resist that urge, giving the skin a chance to heal and reduce risk of infection.
+And for cats with ear sensitivities, knowing what to use to clean cats’ ears can make a big difference.

 How Do I Know if It’s Allergies or Something Else?